littleosbook/littleosbook/environment_and_booting.md

 ### Programming Languages
-The operating system will be developed using the C programming language [@knr][@wiki:c].
+The operating system will be developed using the C programming language [@knr][@wiki:c], using GCC [@gcc].
 We use C because developing an OS requires a very precise control of the generated code and direct access to memory.
-Other languages that provides the same features can also be used, but this book will only cover C.
+Other languages that provide the same features can also be used, but this book will only cover C.

-The code will make use of one type attribute that is specific for GCC [@gcc] (the meaning of the attribute will be explained later):
+The code will make use of one type attribute that is specific for GCC:

 ~~~
     __attribute__((packed))
 ~~~

+This attribute allows us to ensure that the compiler uses a memory layout for a `struct` exactly as we define it in the code.
+This is explained in more detail in the next chapter.

 Due to this attribute, the example code might be hard to compile using a C compiler other than GCC.

-For writing assembly, we have chosen NASM [@nasm] as the assembler, since we prefer NASM's syntax over GNU Assembler.
+For writing assembly code, we have chosen NASM [@nasm] as the assembler, since we prefer NASM's syntax over GNU Assembler.

 Bash [@wiki:bash] will be used as the scripting language throughout the book.